Greece Moments Greece Moments

 Arrival at the port

 From Rhodes Town there are almost daily ferries to Halki.
-You can choose between the fast catamaran of the ferry company Dodekanisos Seaways, the car ferries of BlueStar Ferries or SAOS Ferries.
-The latter even makes it possible to take vehicles with you at low cost.
+You can choose between the fast catamaran of the ferry company Dodekanisos Seaways, the car ferries of BlueStar Ferries, or SAOS Ferries.
+The latter even allows you to take vehicles along at a low cost.

-→ This article gives you all the necessary information for your journey by ferry to Halki: Ferries in Greece
+→ This article gives you all the information you need for travelling by ferry to Halki: Ferries in Greece

-About our partner Ferryhopper* you can research and book ferry connections from Rhodes or other islands:
+Through our partner Ferryhopper* you can search and book ferry connections from Rhodes or other islands:

 ➲ To the ferry booking with Ferryhopper*